As anti-CAA protests swell, Karnataka CM BSY says exercise restraint

 Journalists told not to report in Mangaluru on protests: Cops say they don’t have ids

-"BCP has made elaborate security arrangements to ensure safe and secure atmosphere for citizens in Bengaluru. #144crpc" Bengaluru city police tweeted.
-Asking people to think twice before posting or sharing information on social media as rumors and provocative messages were being spread by some, police requested citizens not to pay attention to them.
-"Dear citizens, We are watching & storing every provocative posts, please beware of spreading hatred for you own good. #144crpc " another tweet said.
+"BCP has made elaborate security arrangements to ensure a safe and secure atmosphere for citizens in Bengaluru. #144crpc" Bengaluru city police tweeted.
+Asking people to think twice before posting or sharing information on social media as rumours and provocative messages were being spread by some, police requested citizens not to pay attention to them.
+"Dear citizens, We are watching & storing every provocative post, please beware of spreading hatred for your own good. #144crpc " another tweet said.